Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

    2. Letter to Abu Musa Al ashari ?
 Governor of Kufe ?
 Basis of Letter ?(Guidelines for judiciary)
       1. Burden on Proof on whom ?
       2. Perceptive and Judicious
+      3. Not Rash/Calm
+      4. How umer selected Judges ?
-      3. Qualification of Witness
+      5. Qualification of Witness
          1. Non Adulturous
          2. Not fake testing
          3. Conflict of Interest
-         4. Not Rash/Calm
-      4. How umer selected Judges ?
    3. Letter to Abu ubaidah Ibn Jarah
       1. Damacus and Wine Incident
    4. Utbah bin Khazwan ( Iraq Governor)